-Customer relationship management (CRM) is more than a term for a powerful technology platform; it’s a philosophy with an emphasis on the word “relationship” at its heart.
+Customer relationship management (CRM Software) is more than a term for a powerful technology platform; it’s a philosophy with an emphasis on the word “relationship” at its heart.

 CRM software is used to court, cultivate and celebrate the customer relationship by providing organizations with valuable data and visibility into client relationships.